Azure-Samples/azure-ad-conditional-access-apis/README.md

 - azure
 - azure-active-directory
 ---
-# Conditional Access: Programmatic access
+# Manage Conditional Access policies like code

 Many organizations have expressed their need to manage as much of their environments like code as possible.
 Using Microsoft Graph you can treat Conditional Access policies like any other piece of code in your environment.